tomesink/obsidian/10 Projects/11 Now/Design Systems in Figma.md

 ### Styles

-Collection of properties or settings to be reused
+Collection of properties or settings (color, typogra) to be reused